The Wire Troll: Garrett Cooper Could Help Down the Stretch

 Fantasy Baseball Waiver Wire Picks

 Garrett Cooper, OF/1B, Miami Marlins (ESPN: 7.5 per cent; CBS: 23 per cent): Although he’s qualified at first base and outfield for some time, Cooper hasn’t seen any action as a flyhawk in two of the last three years.
 Still, that multi-position eligibility is an asset when combined with his solid gap power.
 Cooper is still not an everyday player, but he had another pair of hits Thursday as part of a big month so far (836 OPS) — a much needed development after slumping badly over the previous two months.
-The homers have turned into doubles in recent years, but this one-time top 20 prospect for the Marlins was touted for his extremely promising raw power (see video below for an example of his easy pop).
+The homers have turned into doubles in recent years, but this one-time top 20 prospect for the Marlins was touted for his extremely promising raw power.
 Cooper is a huge dude who can also hit for BA, so this September spike is closer to the level he established between 2019 and 2021 before some regression this season.

 Myles Straw, OF, Cleveland Guardians (ESPN: 22.7 per cent; CBS: 24 per cent): Like Cooper, Straw has seen more action than ever, enough that he actually ranks 31st in the majors in batted ball events with 406.
 Unfortunately, most of his results this season have been rather disappointing given the promise he showed last year.
 Still, Straw has been red hot of late, recording an RBI single with a run on Friday for hits in four straight (including a three hit performance on Thursday) and five of six to give him a .327 BA for September.
 Hell, this Punch and Judy hitter has even managed more than one extra-base knock this month!